ddbnl/IND-DateChecker-AzureKubernetes/README.md

   - Table:
     - Entities for continuous date checks (i.e. run repeatedly until an available date is found)
     - Entities for result of previous runs
+    - Entities for live worker containers
+    - entities for live jobs